ankit-verma-209171/online-queuing-system/src/main/kotlin/queuesystem/questionare/case-studies.md

 Assuming that the average consultation times per patient for both doctors remain as 3 minutes and 4 minutes respectively, what will John’s estimated waiting time be when he joins the queue?

-> Now, as Doctor B is already seeing the first patient - Lucas, we can use the same strategy, by adjusting the time
+**Answer:**

-> already spent in consulting by Doctor B
+Now, as Doctor B is already seeing the first patient - Lucas, we can use the same strategy, by adjusting the time already spent in consulting by Doctor B

 | Time | Doctor A (avg.
 3mins) | Doctor B (avg.
 4mins) |
 |------|-----------------------|-----------------------|